The Experiment Analysis view

 Hover over a metric's name to see its definition.

-Click on a metric's name to update analysis charts for that metric: confidence interval over time, mean over time, and the bar chart or funnel chart.
+Click the metric dropdown below the table to update analysis charts for that metric: confidence interval over time, mean over time, and the bar chart or funnel chart.

 Note

 If you want to look at segments of users, from the Analysis card click Open in Chart, then add a where clause by clicking on Select property... .
-This will allow you to review results by a specific group of users.
+This allows you to review results by a specific group of users.

 Significance

-Significance is the likelihood that the performance displayed for each test variant is actually different from zero, and is not due to random fluctuations in the data.
+Significance is the likelihood that the performance displayed for each test variant is actually different from zero, and isn't due to random fluctuations in the data.
 The higher this value is, the more confident you can be in your results.
-More formally, this can be described as 1 - p-value.
+More formally, this is 1 - p-value.

 Relative performance